Add a Blog Post

 If you were to click this button right now, you’d get something that looks like this:

-This looks scarier than it is.
-In fact, it tells us exactly what the problem is: we haven’t created the template that our blog posts are expecting.
+This looks scarier than it is!
+In fact, it tells us exactly what the problem is: we haven’t created the template that our blog post entries are expecting to exist.
 Let’s fix this.